tributech-solutions/tributech-docs/docs/quickstart/install-owner-node.md

 ## Select VM Size

-In the ressource settings it is possible to select the VM Size.
+In the resource settings it is possible to select the VM Size.
 The default will work fine for most cases.
 ![Step 3](img/step3.png)

 ## Review and Create